stem-rsl/stem-rsl.github.io/README.md

 -----
 English and Geometry quiz done by Sofja Murphy

-History quiz done by Lebron Lay
+History and Chemistry quiz done by Lebron Lay

 Sticking it together with web stuff done by Ryan Conwell